dnlbowers/Vape-Store/TESTING.md

 ### **Automated tests**

-I began the project writing automated tests for everything, however I soon realized this was slowing me down and I needed to focus on getting the project completed.
-You will find automated test files in the home and product apps. however the remaining apps do not have automated tests.
+I began writing automated tests for everything; however, I soon realized this was slowing me down, and I needed to focus on completing the project.
+You will find automated test files in the home and product apps.
+However, the remaining apps do not have automated tests.
 I have decided to write manual tests for the remaining apps and features by testing each user story individually.

 ### **Manual Testing of User Stories**

-For the following I will be skipping type of use i.e. "As a shopper I can" and list the latter part of the story as a heading.
+For the following, I will skip the type of user, i.e. "As a shopper, I can…” and only list the latter part of the story as a heading.

 #### **EPIC 1 - Set up and Deployment:**

-Most of this epic were tasks for the development phase and therefore the testing is the working of the overall site.
-The was the one story which tests all tasks as one.
+Most of this epic were tasks for the development phase; therefore, the testing is the working of the overall site.
+Below is the one story that tested all tasks as one.

 |passed | **Access a live url** so that I can **use the site on any device**.
 |:---:|:---|
-|&check;| Can access the site via the deployed url on desktop.
+|&check;| Can access the site via the deployed URL on the desktop.
-|&check;| Can access the site via the deployed url on mobile.
+|&check;| Can access the site via the deployed URL on mobile.
-|&check;| Can access the site via the deployed url on tablet.
+|&check;| Can access the site via the deployed URL on a tablet.
-|&check;| All images and styles are in tacked and as expected.
+|&check;| All images and styles are tacked and as expected.

 #### **EPIC 2 - Viewing and Navigation:**